built-on-openfin/web-starter/how-to/web-client-api/README.md

 The content will not run directly as it is not running inside of a layout and the code required to setup a platform and initialize a layout has not been added in order to reduce the amount of code in this example.
 You can reference the hosted fdc3 example <https://built-on-openfin.github.io/web-starter/web/v18.0.0/client-web-api/views/fdc3-view.html> or start the web server and reference the localhost version <http://localhost:6060/views/fdc3-view.html>.

+# Alternatives

+This is just an example showing one approach.
+Content providers could reference the @openfin/core-web libraries directly, check for fin/fdc3 and then use [Webpack lazy loading](https://webpack.js.org/guides/lazy-loading/) to only fetch the module on demand if the required api was not available.
+Or they could import a module created by the platform that includes @openfin/core-web (like the [client](./client/src/client.ts) example) lazily.

 ## Getting Started

 1. Install dependencies and do the initial build.
 Note that these examples assume you are in the sub-directory for the example.